Swarwerth/rxwS/README.md

 ## ⚡ Installation

 You need first of all, to **download the code** and have **node** and a **code editor** (like [Visual Studio Code](https://code.visualstudio.com/)).
 Then, you need to modify file `config/bot.json/`.
-You need to complete this code :
+You need to replace \*TOKEN\* by your token.
+You can find the bot's token on the [Discord Developpers](https://discordapp.com/developers/applications) page.

 ```js
 {